ZainabEid/ZobaToys-E-Commerce/README.md

 3.  >> delete product images .......................................
 [X]
         . in products.edit.blade only one form works either delete or update . using javascript without form is not responding
+4. migration bug in category_translation table when making client model

 ## Site and  Admin panel Features:
     - Multi lang ..........................................................
 [Done]